chrislo27/RhythmHeavenRemixEditor/docs/README.md

 If you are familiar with music theory, this also is used in sheet music to end the music piece.
 You can only have **one** of these in the track at any given time.<br/>
-If you liked the old RHRE2 way of ending remixes, there's an option in the Info Screen.

 Cues and patterns are examples of *entities*.
-RHRE3 adds three new entities: random cue, equidistant, and keep the beat.
+RHRE3 adds three new types of entities: random cue, equidistant, and keep the beat.

 **Random cues** will randomly play a cue or pattern each time you play the remix.